steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 That is: changing a single number in a maven file can bring new features and needed bug fixes.
 It can also cause a lot of damage, albeit unintentionally.

-Some example regresssions encountered previously include:
+Some example regressions encountered previously include:
 * The SDK printing a warning message telling developers off every time a specific object in the SDK is instantiated This breaks all tests which look for specific output strings and runs a risk of generating support calls asking "why is my application telling me off?"
 * A change in the semantics of calling `abort()` on a stream.
   This was a valid design decision —however, it was unexpected.
   And again the warning message printed every time the stream was closed prematurely flooded application logs.
-* Instabilities in the shading of third-party libraries (slf4j, etc)
+* Instabilities in the shading of third-party libraries (slf4j, etc), with consequences such as the inability to enable any form of logging.
 * The shaded library continuing to declare dependencies which redundant due to the shading.

 Third-party store support can also be trouble as it is not something tested by the AWS SDK team themselves (why would they?).
 This means our code may be one of the first contact points between an update of the SDK and third-party stores.